Arpita9834/iot-sensor-elt-project/README.md

 # iot-sensor-elt-project
 IoT ELT pipeline using AWS Glue, S3, and Athena
-# 🚀 IoT Sensor Data ELT Pipeline using AWS Glue
+#IoT Sensor Data ELT Pipeline using AWS Glue

-### 👩‍💻 Role: AWS Glue Engineer
+### Role: AWS Glue Engineer
 This project showcases an end-to-end **ELT pipeline** for processing IoT sensor data using AWS Glue, S3, and Athena.

 ---